When Could Pedestrians Be at Fault for a Car Accident?

 In many pedestrian accidents, the driver is found to be at fault.
 Drivers are often not paying attention in areas with heavy pedestrian traffic and to make matters worse, sometimes they may be speeding.

 However, there may be times when pedestrians could be found at fault for getting in an accident with a motor vehicle.
-An experienced lawyer from the Lynch Law Firm is prepared to evaluate your claim and help determine who may have been at fault.
+An experienced lawyer from the Lynch Law Firm, PC is prepared to evaluate your claim and help determine who may have been at fault.

 Pedestrian Accidents in New Jersey